MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder licensing

 AI Builder is licensed as an add-on to your Power Apps, Power Automate, or Dynamics 365 license.
-This means you can start your AI Builder trial after you have a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Dataverse environment.
+This means you can start your AI Builder trial after you have a Power Apps, Power Automate, or Dynamics 365 license that allows you to create a Microsoft Power Platform environment.

 The AI Builder capacity add-on doesn't exist in the Microsoft 365 business premium license.